-If the partnership chooses not to file electronically, mail the return to:
+If the partnership chooses not to or is not required to file electronically, mail the return to:

 Montana Department of Revenue PO Box 8021 Helena, MT 59604-8021

 Mow does a partnership amend its tax return?

 Use Form PR-1 to amend an original tax return.
 Mark the box "Amended Return" on the form.
 Include the applicable forms and statements that explain in detail all the reason(s) for amending the tax return.
 Complete the entire Form PR-1 using the corrected amounts.